-The combination of two injectable antiretroviral long duration of action - The inhibitor cabotegravir experimental integrase ViiV Healthcare and NNRTI (inhibitor Transcritease Reverse There analogue of Nucleoside) of Janssen rilpivirine - given once every 4 and 8 weeks has kept the viral suppression as well as a standard oral regimen and appears safe and well tolerated, the companies said this week.
-These findings from Phase 2 b Study LATTE 2 follows previous reports of the original LATTE study showing that oral Cabotegravir + rilpivirine remains suppressed HIV as well as a therapy scheme with three drugs with efavirenz, but with fewer side effects.
+The combination of two long-acting injectable antiretrovirals - ViiV Healthcare's experimental cabotegravir integrase inhibitor and Janssen rilpivirine Non-Analog Reverse Transcritease Inhibitor (ITRNN) - given once every 4 or 8 weeks has been Viral suppression as well as a standard oral regimen and seems safe and well tolerated, companies announced this week.
+These Phase 2b findings from the LATTE Study 2 follow previous reports from the original LATTE Study showing that oral Cabotegravir + rilpivirine keeps the HIVas well as a three drug therapy regimen with efavirenz, but with fewer side effects.

-Cabotegravir (formerly The GSK1265744) is an integrase inhibitor associated with the drug now available at the moment dolutegravir (Tivicay), whereas rilpivirine (Edurant) is already approved reverse transcriptase inhibitor non-nucleoside analog.
+Cabotgravir (formerly GSK1265744) is a drug-related integrase inhibitor currently available, dolutegravir (Tivicay), while rilpivirine (Edurant) is an already approved non-nucleoside reverse transcriptase inhibitor.

-LATTE (LAI116482 study) began with a reception in the 24ª week induction period, comparing 3 oral doses of Cabotegravir (10, 30, or 60 mg once daily) or 600 mg once efavirenz day (Sustiva ) 2 more reverse transcriptase inhibitors, nucleoside / nucleotide (NRTIs).
-After 24 weeks, they received Cabotegravir stable viral suppression (<50 copies / mL) had NRTI suspended and replaced by 25 rilpivirine mg once daily throughout the treatment until week 96ª.
+LATTE (LAI116482 study) started with a reception available in the induction period of the 24 week, comparing 3 oral doses of Cabotegravir (10, 30, or 60 mg once daily) or 600 mg once daily of efavirenz (Sustiva ) plus 2 nucleoside reverse transcriptase / nucleotide (NRTI) inhibitors.
+After 24 weeks, those receiving Cabotegravir with stable viral suppression (<50 copies / mL) had the NRTIs discontinued and replaced with 25 mg rilpivirine once daily throughout the treatment until 96th week.

-At the end of 24 week induction period, 86% of participants cabotegravir combined in both study arms (with little difference among the doses) and 74% in efavirenz study arm had an undetectable viral load.
-In 48 weeks, 82% of participants who continued in the rilpivirine cabotegravir and 71% who had efavirenz assigned to treatment had maintained viral suppression.
+At the end of the induction period of 24 weeks, 86% of participants in the combined cabotegravir in both study arms (with little difference between doses) and 74% in the study arm with efavirenz had undetectable viral load.
+At 48 weeks, 82% of participants who continued on cabotegravir plus rilpivirine and 71% who had efavirenz assigned to treatment had maintained viral suppression.
 These differences were not statistically significant, according to the study authors.

-In 96 weeks, 76% of cabotegravir recipients and 63% of efavirenz recipients had kept the undetectable viral loads.
-Just looking for participants who entered the maintenance period, 86 83% and% respectively, continued viral suppression.
-In 96ª week response rates appears to improve with higher doses of cabotegravir (68% 75% and 84% using 10, 30 and 60 mg, respectively).
+At 96 weeks, 76% of cabotegravir recipients and 63% of efavirenz recipients had undetectable viral loads maintained.
+Looking only at participants who entered the maintenance period, 86% and 83%, respectively, continued viral suppression.
+At week XN0X the response rates do not seem to improve with higher doses of cabotegravir (96%, 68%, and 75%, using 84, 10 and 30 mg, respectively).

-The differences enter responses were more pronounced in patients with high viral loads.
-Among people with HIV RNA <100.000 copies / ml at baseline, response rates were 71% 75%, and 88% in 10, 30 and 60 mg doses in cabotegravir arm and 59% in the efavirenz arm.
-Among those viral comcarga> 100.000 copies/ ml, the rates were 50%% 71, 67 88% and% respectively.
-However, the researchers pointed out that when stratified by viral load, the difference of the numbers in each subgroup were small.
+The differences between the responses were more pronounced in patients with high viral loads.
+Among people with HIV RNA <100.000 copies / ml at baseline, response rates were 71%, 75%, and 88% in 10, 30 and 60 mg doses in the cabotegravir arm and 59% in the efavirenz arm.
+Among those with viral load > 100.000 copies/ ml, the rates were 50%, 71%, 67% and 88%, respectively.
+However, the researchers underlined that when stratified by viral load, the difference in numbers in each subgroup were small.

-The lower failure rate for treating cabotegravir arm compared to the efavirenz arm was driven by indices lower virologic responses (10% vs 16%) and fewer withdrawals due to adverse events (3% vs 13%), the researchers.
+The lower rate of treatment failure in the cabotegravir arm compared to the efavirenz arm was driven by lower virological response rates (10% vs 16%) and fewer withdrawals, due to the occurrence of adverse events (3% vs 13%), the researchers.

-Generally Cabotegravir was safe and well tolerated.
-In 96 weeks, 51% of cabotegravir of beneficiaries - again with little difference between doses - and 68% of efavirenz recipients reported adverse effects associated with handling events of any severity.
-In particular; side effects on the central nervous system such as dizziness (% vs 6 23%) and insomnia (% vs 4 15%) were more common with efavirenz.
+Usually Cabotegravir was safe and well tolerated.
+At 96 weeks, 51% of cabotegravir recipients - again with little difference between doses - and 68% of efavirenz recipients reported treatment-related adverse events of any severity.
+In particular; side effects on the central nervous system such as dizziness (6% vs 23%) and insomnia (4% vs 15%) were more common with efavirenz.

-"The results latte indicating that the drug regimen with both drugs, by using Cabotegravir more rilpivirine provides viral suppression which is at least similar to the drug regimens with three drugs with efavirenz and two NRTIs during 72 week maintenance therapy in a HAART in adult population with no previous experience of Antiretroviral Therapy is instructive to carry out further evaluation and development of injectable formulations long-term action with cabotegravir and rilpivirine, "concluded the study authors.
+“LATTE results indicating that the two-drug regimen using Cabotegravir plus Rilpivirine provides viral suppression that is at least similar to the three-drug efavirenz and two NRTI drug regimens during 72 weeks of maintenance therapy on one ART in adult population with no prior experience of antiretroviral therapy are enlightening for further evaluation and development of long-acting injectable formulations with cabotegravir and rilpivirine, ”the study authors concluded.

 Injected with long-term action

-Since these results confirm that cabotegravir more rilpivirine form an effective oral maintenance schedule people who have achieved viral suppression in a standard layout, researchers evaluated the time of action of injectable formulations of these drugs in LATTE Study (NCT02120352).
+Since these results confirm that cabotegravir plus rilpivirine form an effective oral maintenance schedule for people who have achieved viral suppression in a standard regimen, the researchers evaluated the timing of the injectable formulations of these drugs in the LATTE Study (NCT02120352).

-After 32 weeks (the primary endpoint), 94% and 95% of participants who received the injections every 4 and 8 weeks, respectively, sustained viral suppression, as did 91% of which received oral treatment, according to communiqués press issued by ViiV and Janssen.
-The 2 people who met the protocol definition of virologic failure criteria (1 in Q8W arm injection and 1 arm orally), show no evidence of drug resistance.
+After 32 weeks (the primary endpoint), 94% and 95% of participants who received the injections each 4 or 8 weeks respectively, maintained viral suppression, as did 91% of those receiving oral treatment, according to reports from press release issued by ViiV and Janssen.
+The 2 people who met the protocol defining criteria for virological failure (1 in the Q8W arm injection and 1 in the oral arm) did not show evidence of drug resistance.

-People who switched to Q4W injections scheme reported more adverse events leading to withdrawal than those receiving medication in Q8W injections scheme or oral scheme (5%% 2 and 2%, respectively).
-The most common side effects were pain at the injection site (93% of the injection recipients).
-Two patients in Q8W arm - but none in Q4W arm - dropped out due to intolerance injection
+People who switched to the Q4W injection schedule reported more adverse events leading to withdrawal than those who received medication on the Q8W injection schedule or the oral schedule (5%, 2%, and 2%, respectively).
+The most common side effect was injection site pain (93% of injection recipients).
+Two patients in the Q8W arm - but none in the Q4W arm - dropped out due to injection intolerance.

-The results of the study in 32 weeks will be presented at upcoming scientific conference, according to press releases.
-The following study will continue along the 96 weeks.
+The results of the study in 32 weeks will be presented at the next scientific conference, according to press releases.
+Study follow-up will continue throughout the 96 weeks.

-Companies are now planning to evaluate in more detail the injectable solution long-term action in a larger scheme, a phase III study.
+Companies are now planning to further evaluate the long-acting injectable solution in a larger scheme in a phase III study.

-The long duration of action of cabotegravir and rilpivirine formulations are also being studied for pre-exposure prophylaxis, or PrEP.
-In animal studies cabotegravir protected by monthly injections of monkeys against infection with a virus such as HIV delivered viaexposure for rectal or vaginal exposure * link opens in another tab, gold site languages.
+The long duration of action of cabotegravir and rilpivirine formulations is also being studied for pre-exposure prophylaxis, or PrEP.
+In animal studies protected by monthly cabotegravir injections in monkeys against infection with a virus such as HIV delivered via rectal exposure or vaginal exposure * link opens in another tab, gold site languages.

-The results of the study LATTE "challenge the notion that dual therapy is a realistic option in relation to triple therapy,” Mark Alastair Boyd and David Cooper of the Kirby Institute of the University of New South Wales wrote some comments on the LANCET.
-"The Study LATTE can therefore not only be the beginning of a new era of long-acting treatments intramuscularly, long-term management option for HIV, but also the dawn of an effective and well-tolerated two drug therapy [NRTI] sparing patients protease inhibitors and oral HAART regimens single tablet long term. "
+The results of the LATTE Study “defying the notion that dual therapy is a realistic option over triple therapy,” Mark Alastair Boyd and David Cooper of the Kirby Institute at the University of New South Wales wrote in some comments to LANCET. .
+“The LATTE Study may therefore not only be the beginning of a new era of long-term intramuscular treatment, a long-term management option against HIV, but also the dawn of an effective and well tolerated two-drug therapy [NRTI] sparing patients from protease inhibitors as well as long-term single-tablet oral ART regimens. ”

 Reviewed by Mara Macedo in 18 2015 November

-Written by Liz Highleymande remedies puts at risk their safety pers
+Written by Liz Highleymande remedies poe at risk your personal security

 MA Boyd and DA Cooper.
 The LATTE study: the provocative brew (Commentary).Lancet Infectious Diseases 15 (10): 1116-1117.
 October 2015.